 Besides being the most popular among the Spitz breeds, this fella is also the most ancient Japanese breed, dating back more than 3,000 years, surviving the two Great World Wars and near-extinction!

-The Shina Inu is adorable, with foxy features including prick ears, curled tail, deep almond eyes, wedge-shaped snout, athletic build, and the long orange and white coat.
+The Shina Inu is adorable, with foxy features including prick ears, a curled tail, deep almond eyes, a wedge-shaped snout, an athletic build, and the long orange and white coat.
 It’s also stubborn, although you can curb this behavior through early training.

-Despite these pup’s muscular and wild features, Shiba Inu is confident, has cat-like agility, intelligent, affectionate, loyal, and can be a mischievous breed that can be fun to keep in your home.
+Despite these pups’ muscular and wild features, the Shiba Inu is confident, has cat-like agility, and is intelligent, affectionate, loyal, and can be a mischievous breed that can be fun to keep in your home.